0x6dflux/BrewByte-API/README.md

-# BrewByte-API
+# BrewByte API
-RESTful API for BrewByte Cafe built with Django REST Framework.
+A RESTful API for a cafe ordering system built with Django REST Framework.
+>>> This project is under active development <<<